 However, in the case of indefinite suspension, eBay probably won’t listen to your appeals for a long time.
 Instead, it’s best to focus on building sales using other marketplaces before getting in touch.

-You can avoid the stress and drop in sales that comes with account suspension by simply focusing on great service.
-Although reading up on eBay’s seller policies will help as well!
+Going forward, you can avoid the stress and drop in sales that come with account suspension by simply focusing on great service.